Mercedes-Benz W113

 See Mercedes-Benz SL-Class for a complete overview of all SL-Class models.

 The Mercedes-Benz W 113 is a two-seat luxury roadster/coupé, introduced at the 1963 Geneva Motor Show and produced from 1963 through 1971.
 It replaced both the 300 SL (W 198) and the 190 SL (W 121 BII).
 Of the 48,912 W 113 SLs produced, 19,440 were sold in the US.
-The W113 was marketed under the names Mercedes-Benz 230 SL, 250 SL and 280 SL.
+The W 113 was marketed under the names Mercedes-Benz 230 SL, 250 SL and 280 SL.

-The W 113 SL was developed under the auspices of Mercedes-Benz Technical Director Fritz Nallinger, Chief Engineer Rudolf Uhlenhaut and Head of Styling Friedrich Geiger, who had previously designed the iconic 500K/540K and 300 SL.
+The W 113 was developed under the auspices of Mercedes-Benz Technical Director Fritz Nallinger, Chief Engineer Rudolf Uhlenhaut and Head of Styling Friedrich Geiger, who had previously designed the iconic 500K/540K and 300 SL.
 The lead designers were Paul Bracq and Béla Barényi, who created its patented, slightly concave hardtop, which inspired the "Pagoda" nickname.

 All models were equipped with a fuel injected inline-six engine.
 The bonnet, boot lid, door skins and tonneau cover were made of aluminium to reduce weight.
 The comparatively short and wide chassis, combined with an excellent suspension, powerful brakes and radial tires gave the W 113 superb handling for its time.
 The styling of the front, with its characteristic upright Bosch "fishbowl" headlights and simple chrome grille, dominated by the large three-pointed star in the nose panel, paid homage to the 300 SL roadster.

 W 113 SLs were typically configured as a "Coupé/Roadster" with a soft-top and an optional removable hardtop.
 A 2+2 was introduced with the 250 SL "California Coupé", which had a fold-down rear bench seat instead of the soft-top.